bablokb/pcb-pico-datalogger/docs/power.md

 The board needs to be powered with one of the following options:

-  - Two or three AA or AAA batteries
+  - Two AA or AAA batteries
-  - Three AA or AAA rechargeables (take care to get the 'slow discharge' type)
   - A LiPo battery

-The RTC requires a CR2032 cell.
-This cell is not used for operation, it just keeeps the internal state of the RTC when the standard batteries are not connected.
+The RTC supports a CR2032 cell.
+This cell is not used for operation, it just keeeps the internal state of the RTC when the standard batteries are not connected. **Adding this coin-cell will shut down the RTC at about 2.5V.
+This has no negative effect for LiPo-batteries which operate above 3.0V, but for batteries, this severely limits the usable capacity.**

-The power-management circuit has a leakage current of about 75µA during "off-time" (at 3V).
+The power-management circuit has a leakage current of about 1.5µA during "off-time" (at 3V).